derailed/hangman/README.md

 This is an implementation of the traditional game of Hangman.
 This application is broken into 3 separate web services:

-* Dictionary Service
+* Dictionary
-* Game Service
+* Game
-* Hangman Service
+* Hangman

-This application is driven via a cli which connects to the Hangman service and tracks game progress and status.
+This application is driven via a CLI which connects to the Hangman service and tracks game progress and status.

 This demo application is deployed via Kubernetes and leverages an [Istio](http://istio.io) service mesh to orchestrate the cluster and manage inter-service communication by dialing various knobs.

+The CLI connects to the Hangman service to start new games and issue guesses.
+The game service tracks the game state as a user takes turn to guess a word.
+Words are provided by the dictionary service which loads a collection of words from disk and selects random words to guess.

 ---
 <img src="assets/imhotep_logo.png" width="32" height="auto"/> © 2018 Imhotep Software LLC.